monte-flora/scikit-explain/README.md

 If you employ PyMint in your research, please cite this github and the relevant packages listed above.

+If you are experiencing issues with loading the tutorial jupyter notebooks, you can enter the URL/location of the notebooks into the following address: https://nbviewer.jupyter.org/.

 ## Install

 PyMint can be installed through pip, but we are working on uploading to conda-forge.